JohnnyHendriks/TestAdapter_Catch2/Docs/Walkthrough-vs2017.md

 ### Timeouts

-The different execution modes require different timeout logic. _E.g._, you may want tests that are run together in the `Combined`execution mode to timeout after 10s (_i.e._, all tests should be finished within 10s).
+The different execution modes require different timeout logic. _E.g._, you may want tests that are run together in the `Combine` execution mode to timeout after 10s (_i.e._, all tests should be finished within 10s).
 However, tests that are run in `Single` execution mode may only timeout after 30s, because they are tests that are known to take a long time for example.
 You can set the different timeout settings using the [`<CombinedTimeout>`](Settings.md#combinedtimeout) and [`<TestCaseTimeout>`](Settings.md#testcasetimeout) setting in the _.runsettings_ file.

 ## Examples of test case detail views